A Data-driven Adversarial Examples Recognition Framework via Adversarial Feature Genome: Adversarial Feature Genome

 \subsection{Group Features}

-The AFS can be used to detect adversarial examples, but this property does not allow the model to classify adversarial examples.
-We need to get the class features while the adversarial features are separated.
-Olah \cite{olah2018building} proposes a group visualization method.
-This method can visualize the features of the input image on each layer into several important group features.
-These group features can be used as class features of the input image.
+The main components of AFG data are the semantic features about the classes in each layer of the input image under the feedforward process.
+These semantic features are derived from the extraction of features by convolutional kernels.
+However, for each input image, it is difficult to analyze all the convolutional kernels at the same time.
+Olah et al.~\cite{olah2018building} propose a group visualization method, visualizing the semantic features of the input image into several important group features on each layer.
+These group features contain features related to the classes, and they are also key to the formulation of the AFGs.

 In detail, for input image $X$, $P_i$ is the feature maps in the $i$-th layer.
-It is a 4D tensor (Batch, Width, Height, Channel), and Batch = 1.
-The dimension of $P_i$ is high and contains many redundant features.
-These redundant features have little effect on the classification of $X$.
-To get meaningful features, we need to reduce the dimensions of $P_i$.
-First, we convert $P_i$ to $P_{i_{(W\times H), C}}$.
-This means that each feature maps of the layer are converted into column vectors and merged into a matrix, and the matrix is a non-negative matrix.
-Then, non-negative matrix factorization (NMF) \cite{NMF} is applied on $P_{i_{(W\times H), C}}$ to reduce dimensions.
-We want to find non-negative matrix factors $U$ and $V$ such that:
+Considering the effect of the activation function, $P$ denotes the feature maps after the activation function.
+It can be expressed as $P_{i}^{W , H, C}$, where $W$, $H$, and $C$ denote the width and height of the feature maps and the number of channels.
+The number of channels in the feature map $P$ is the same as the number of convolution kernels.
+The feature map of each channel is also the response of the corresponding convolutional kernel.
+To obtain the main responses in these feature maps, we extract the major components of group features through matrix factorization, and in turn, we restore the semantic representations with the extracted features with gradient ascent algorithms.
+Specifically, we first convert $P_i$ to $P_{i}^{(W\times H), C}$, i.e., each feature map of the layer is converted into column vectors and merged into a matrix.
+For activation functions such as ReLU, the matrix $P_{i}^{(W\times H), C}$ is a non-negative matrix.
+We apply the non-negative matrix factorization to reduce dimensions and find non-negative matrix factors $U$ and $V$ such that

-where $r$ represents the number of the group.
-Finally, we apply activation maximization algorithm \cite{Erhan2009Visualizing} on each group to obtain the group features $X_{ij}^*$ as follows:
+where $r$ represents the number of main features, which is the number of group features in the layer.
+Then, we apply the activation maximization algorithm \cite{Erhan2009Visualizing} on each group to obtain the group features $X_{ia}^*$ as follows: